thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 const element3 = <input type="button" disabled={false} />;
 ```

-- Which JSX tags are equivalent?
 - How many `ReactElement` objects are created?
 - What are their `type`, `props`, and `children`?
+- Which JSX tags are equivalent?

 ### Ternary attribute expressions

-The only conditional statements that work inside of JSX are ternary expressions. `if` statements don't work because JSX is just syntactic sugar for JavaScript function calls.
+The only conditional statement that works inside of JSX is a ternary expression.
+An `if` statement doesn't work because JSX is just syntactic sugar for JavaScript function calls.

 ```jsx
 const isHealthy = false;